Bionicle: Quest for Mata Nui: Development and promotion

 According to the game's creator, Crainy, Bionicle: Quest for Mata Nui has been in development since March 2014.
 In an interview with TechRaptor, Crainy explained that he had been a fan of Bionicle since he was a kid and had always wanted to play a Bionicle role-playing video game; he described the project as being the game he always wanted to play.
 Most of the game's development was done by Crainy, and he received help in some areas like 3D modeling.
 After the public release of the game's trailer, the project acquired additional talent to help with 3D modeling, writing, and composing.
-In December 2020, Tony Wedgewood, who provided voiceovers for the Bionicle commercials from 2000 to 2010, confirmed that he would provide dialogue and voiceovers for promotional material for the game.
+Tony Wedgewood, who provided voiceovers for the Bionicle commercials from 2000 to 2010, confirmed that he would provide dialogue and voiceovers for promotional material for the game.

 The game does not have a set release date; Crainy intends to release versions of the game only when there is a "more or less complete Bionicle experience".
 Beta tests will be conducted at some point.
 The game will be free to play and no money will be charged.

-The game's was officially announced in a trailer on April 20, 2020.
+The game's was officially announced in a trailer in April 2020.
 Combat and gameplay trailers were released in the following days.
-Lego Games, via the Lego Ambassador Network, confirmed in September 2020 that Crainy was in talks with the studio regarding the continued development of the game, and that they "see game development as an exciting opportunity to add new way to engage with the LEGO brick."
-In an interview with Vice that same month, Crainy said he had met with Lego and the company had given him some guidelines that would prevent the project from facing legal action; specifically, Lego specifically noted the game could not be released for profit.
+Lego Games, via the Lego Ambassador Network, confirmed in September that Crainy was in talks with the studio regarding the continued development of the game, and that they "see game development as an exciting opportunity to add new way to engage with the LEGO brick".
+In an interview with Vice that same month, Crainy said he had met with Lego and the company had given him some guidelines that would prevent the project from facing legal action; Lego specifically noted the game could not be released for profit.
 Crainy said that "I am confident that I can complete the game according to my vision that I've always had for it".

+As of 2024, the development of the game remains unknown.